telerik/xamarin-forms-docs/installation-and-deployment/important-changes.md

     TelerikForms.Init()

-This method should be called right after the `Xamarin.Forms.Forms.Init(...)` call in the native projects starting pages and no additional code will be required.
+This method should be called right after the `Xamarin.Forms.Forms.Init(...)` call in the native projects starting pages.

 - **Android**: MainActivity.cs
 in the MainActivity.OnCreate(...) method